amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 assert.equal(set.size, 1);
 ```

-You should be able to use `MySet` and the built-in `Set` interchangeably for this examples.
+You should be able to use `MySet` and the built-in `Set` interchangeably for these examples.

 ## Set Operations runtime